Aircraft ratings explained

 • airship.

-For example, if you learnt to fly in a Cessna 182 and have a recreational pilot license (RPL), your license will be issued with an aeroplane category rating and a single-engine aeroplane class rating.
+For example, if you learnt to fly in a Cessna 182 and have a recreational pilot licence (RPL), your licence will be issued with:

 If you hold a single-engine aeroplane class rating you may be allowed to fly some multi-engine aeroplanes.
 For example, multi‑engine centre‑line thrust aeroplanes.
-However, you will have to complete extra flight training and a flights review or endorsement before you're permitted to do so.
+However, you will have to complete extra flight training and a flight review or endorsement before you're permitted to do so.

 To get a class rating you must complete flight training and pass a flight test with an examiner.
-This is usually completed as part of your training for a category rating.
-We provide more guidance about getting a class rating.
+You can usually complete this as part of your training for a category rating.

 For aircraft class rating requirements see Part 61 Division 61.L.3—Aircraft class ratings.